On July 20, 1969, NASA astronauts Neil Armstrong and Edwin E. Aldrin Jr. left the safety of their lunar

 module named, "Eagle" and made the first human steps onto the surface of Earth’s satellite.

 Michael Collins remained in orbit in the command module spacecraft named, "Columbia."
 The first successful human flight and landing on the Moon is a moment that lives on in history.
 That moment over 50 years ago will endure through the ages as one of the greatest achievements of humankind.
 Today it is obvious that journey has never ended.
-Find out more about the Apollo lunar mission below or continue reading to find out how the human race has continued on this journey.
+Find out more about the Apollo lunar mission below or continue reading to ddiscover the exciting new human race to Earth's sister, Luna!

 International Space Exploration Coordination Group(ISECG)

 The International Space Exploration Coordination Group (ISECG) is an organization space agencies established to advance human space exploration by coordinating world-wide efforts in space exploration.
 Current members include: